goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

 version control framework is supporting.

-For the sake of examples, let's create a simple class that actually implements these to interfaces.
-In this example, we'll create a simple object that excluses any versionable subobjects and any subobjects with names that start with "bob".
-Note that as for the `Sample` class above, we're still careful to consider the values for `__name__` and `__parent__` to be non-versioned:
+For the sake of examples, let's create a simple class that actually implements these two interfaces.
+In this example, we'll create a simple object that excludes any versionable subobjects and any subobjects with names that start with "bob".
+Note that, as for the `Sample` class above, we're still careful to consider the values for `__name__` and `__parent__` to be non-versioned: